 Merchant Banker has to prepare documents which shall be filed with the Exchange as well as with SEBI as per requirements.

 BSE verifies the documents and processes the same.
 A visit to the company’s site shall be undertaken by the Exchange official.
-The interview is to be conducted by Promoters and Listing Advisory Committee.
+The interview is to be conducted by the Promoters and Listing Advisory Committee.

-All the requirements are compiled by the Issuer Company in respect of BSE listing process issues an In-Principle approval on the recommendation of the Committee.
+All the requirements are compiled by the Issuer Company in respect of the BSE listing process issues an In-Principle approval on the recommendation of the Committee.